priestc/python-lql/README.rst

 If you wish to write an application on the Library Platform, you are going to need to use this library to parse queries between the two formats.

+Think of LQL as a striped down version of SQL.
+LQL queries resemble SQL `WHERE` clauses.

 Usage
 -----